Skip to contents

 cell_type

 A character string specifying the type of the heatmap cells.
-The default is values.
-Other options are "bars", "label", "dot", "violin", "boxplot".
+The default is "tile" Other options are "bars", "label", "mark", "dot", "violin", "boxplot" and "pie".
 Note that for pie chart, the values under columns specified by rows will not be used directly.
 Instead, the values will just be counted in different pie_group_by groups.
 NA values will not be counted.

 cell_agg